 Before getting to chromatic aberration, let’s learn some basics.

-Now that we know the light is made of several constituent lights or wavelengths of lights, let’s understand what chromatic aberration is.
+Now that we know the light is made of several constituent lights or wavelengths of lights let’s understand what chromatic aberration is.

 We already know that the objective lens bends light into a single point.
-But as light is made of several wavelengths of other lights, each wavelength gets bent differently and focuses into a different point.
+But as light is made of several wavelengths of other lights, each wavelength gets bent differently and focuses on a different point.

 This results in a blurry and distorted image.

-This effect is known as the Chromatic Aberration.
+This effect is known as Chromatic Aberration.